MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Computational Illustrations

 \subsection{Conditioned Diffusions}

 Numerical experiments which employ function space samplers to study problems arising in conditioned diffusions have been published in a number of articles.
-The paper \cite{BRSV08} introduced the idea of function space samplers in this context, and demonstrated the advantage of the CNL method \eqref{three} over the standard Langevin algorithm for bridge diffusions; in the notation of that paper, the IA method with $\theta=\frac12$ is our CNL method.
-The article \cite{HSV10} also demonstrated effectiveness of the CNL method, for smoothing problems arising in signal processing.
-The paper \cite{besk:10b} contains numerical experiments showing comparison of the function-space HMC method from subsection \ref{ssec:hmc} with the CNL variant of the MALA method from subsection \ref{ssec:mala}, for a bridge diffusion problem; the function-space HMC method is superior in that context, demonstrating the power of methods which break random-walk type behaviour of local proposals.
+The paper \cite{BRSV08} introduced the idea of function space samplers in this context and demonstrated the advantage of the CNL method (\ref{three}) over the standard Langevin algorithm for bridge diffusions; in the notation of that paper, the IA method with $\theta=\frac12$ is our CNL method.
+Figures analogous to Figure \ref{fig1}(a) and (b) are shown.
+The article \cite{HSV09} demonstrates the effectiveness of the CNL method, for smoothing problems arising in signal processing, and figures analogous to Figure~\ref{fig1}(a) and (b) are again shown.
+The paper \cite{besk10b} contains numerical experiments showing comparison of the function-space HMC method from Section~\ref{ssechmc} with the CNL variant of the MALA method from Section~\ref{ssecmala}, for a bridge diffusion problem; the function-space HMC method is superior in that context, demonstrating the power of methods which break random-walk type behaviour of local proposals.